ryanmcguirecode/heart-rate-testing/README.md

-Playing around with apple apps and my whoop
+Playing around with apple apps, bluetooth, and my whoop